Become a Chicago Lights Tutor and do life-changing work!

 Response to COVID-19

-– New donations are being accepted.
+– Gently used and new clothing donations are being accepted.
 Donors can order from any online retailer and have it shipped to ATTN: Chicago Lights Social Service Center, 126 E. Chestnut St., Chicago, IL 60611.
-We are not accepting any drop-offs of donations for the foreseeable future.
 Please see the current wish list here.

 – In-person farm work continues each day with staff and limited volunteers on site to water, plant, harvest, and donate produce.